-“Coronavirus anxiety”?
-There’s a lot of it around.
-Mindfulness based counselling and psychotherapy can help to increase security in ourselves, in our bodies, and to quieten our minds in these troubling times.
+Mindfulness based psychotherapy helps to increase security in ourselves, in our bodies, and our minds in these troubling times.

 I use mindfulness to work with people with a range of difficulties, including: anxiety and depression, relationship or family issues, bereavement, difficult childhoods, eating disorders, anger, stress, addictions, illness and trauma.